 For all faiths, or none

-They can visit patients and families at home, through our Living Well service, and on the In-Patient Unit.
+We can visit patients and families at home, through our Living Well service, and also spend time with those who are staying on our In-Patient Unit.

-For more information on spiritual support, which is part of the Patient & Family Support team, please contact us on 01252 729430 or email [email protected]
+For more information on our pastoral care and chaplaincy support, please contact our Patient & Family Support team on 01252 729430 or email [email protected]